ngwessels/React-Project-1/README.md

 ### Description

 _This Application will show a cloned version of the Weather Channel Website.
-It is using the Angular framework.
-This application shows the use of inputs and outputs between child and parent components.
-This application also shows the use of firebase database, and firebase hosting.
-Go to https://angular-project-acaab.firebaseapp.com/ to look at the page_
+It is using React.
+It shows the use of JSX._

 ### Specs